 The ingredient list called for cake flour, rye flour, and confectioner’s sugar in the same cookie-cracker.
 My first thought was, “How on earth is that going to taste good?”
-After baking and tasting Parmesan Pepper Rounds, I am happy to report it was the right combination.
+After baking and tasting these Parmesan pepper rounds, I am happy to report it was the right combination.
 I could not quit eating these cookie-crackers!

-As you can tell, I don’t know whether to classify these Parmesan Pepper Rounds as cookies or crackers.
-They were subtly sweet like a cookie, yet the pepper lent a bite of heat like a cracker.
+As you can tell, I don’t know whether to call this snack a cookie or a cracker.
+They were subtly sweet like a cookie, yet the subtle pepper flavor lent a bite of heat like a cracker.

 The cookie-crackers were tasty with slices of leftover Parmesan cheese, and they paired well with fruit.
 If you are ever charged with bringing a fruit or cheese tray to a party, homemade Parmesan Pepper Rounds might be a nice addition to store-bought crackers.
 I imagine they would be a nice accompaniment to a cheese ball as well.

 As the recipe noted, the better the cheese, the better the cookie.
-Said another way, it is in your best interest to spend a little extra money on a nice piece of Parmesan cheese than to use the powdered cheese in the plastic cylinders.
+It is in your best interest to spend a little extra money on a nice piece of Parmesan cheese than to use the powdered cheese in the plastic cylinders.
 It’s an extra plus to eat freshly sliced Parmesan cheese with the cookie-crackers.
+Enjoy!

 - 1 cup cake flour